-The following picture shows some kind of "basic setting".
-When the panel functions are set to this, Dark Time will play two parallel 8-note sequences with all steps at equal pitch and length.
-Control voltages of 1V/octave scaling (the common standard) are putted out, the step-knobs are quantized which means their range is divided into discrete half-tone steps.
-Dark Times tempo is internally controlled resp. controlled by the clock-knob.
-Step length is equal for all steps.
-You may use this setting as a starting point to program your sequences.
-In case of any kind of "strange behavior", Dark Time should be brought into this basic setting in order to "clean it up".
-After resetting Dark Time (see page 27), this basic setting should also be dialed in.
+- The following picture shows some kind of "basic setting".
+When the panel functions are set to this, Dark - Time will play two parallel 8-note sequences with all steps at equal pitch and length.
+Control voltages of 1V/octave scaling (the common standard) are put out, the step-knobs are quantized which means their range is divided into discrete half-tone steps. - Dark Times tempo is internally controlled resp. controlled by the clock-knob.
+Step length is equal for all steps. - You may use this setting as a starting point to program your sequences.